puppetlabs-toy-chest/puppetlabs-openstack/README.md

 * High availability and SSL-enabled endpoints are not provided by this module.

 * The puppet-tempest module will not be installed as a dependency if this module is installed via the puppet module tool.
-The reasoning for this is that the puppet-tempest module is currently broken for Puppet Enterprise >= 3.3, which will also break installation of this module. puppet-tempest is not scheduled for release anytime soon.
-Use r10k with the Puppetfile, download from the puppet-tempest source, or puppet module install stackforge/puppet-tempest (on FOSS puppet) before using the tempest role.

 ##License
 Puppet Labs OpenStack - A Puppet Module for a Multi-Node OpenStack Icehouse Installation.

-Copyright (C) 2013, 2014 Puppet Labs, Inc. and Authors
+Copyright (C) 2013, 2014, 2015 Puppet Labs, Inc. and Christian Hoge

 Original Author - Christian Hoge

-Puppet Labs can be contacted at: info@puppetlabs.com
+Puppet Labs can be contacted at: info@puppetlabs.com Chris Hoge can be contacted at: chris@openstack.org

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.